Criminal Charges: Navigating the Courtroom

 If You Are Facing an Appearance in Criminal Court, an Experienced Killeen Criminal Defense Lawyer Can Help

 Facing criminal charges in front of the court is never easy, but knowing what to expect and going in with a knowledgeable criminal defense attorney helps.
-Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is committed to skillfully advocating for your case's most positive resolution.
-We are here to help, so please do not hesitate to contact or call us at (254) 220-4225 for more information today.
+Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, is committed to skillfully advocating for your case's most positive resolution.
+We are here to help, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.

 Categories: